 ANSTO aims to reduce its environmental footprint by minimising the generation of waste, monitoring the consumption of resources such as hydrocarbon fuels, paper, electricity and water, and by recycling consumables.
-We also monitor and annually report our carbon footprint through the National Greenhouse and Energy Reporting (NGER) Scheme and are participating in the Sustainability Advantage Program run by the NSW Office of Environment and Heritage.
-A program to assess the biodiversity within ANSTO's Lucas Heights Bushland Perimeter has continued with an improvement on the eradication of invasive weed species.
+We also monitor and annually report our carbon footprint through the National Greenhouse and Energy Reporting (NGER) Scheme and participate in the Sustainability Advantage Program run by the NSW Office of Environment and Heritage for which we were recently awarded a silver partnership award.
+A program to assess the biodiversity within ANSTO's Lucas Heights Bushland Perimeter has continued to deliver improvements in the eradication of invasive weed species.

-The performance indicators in Table 1 incorporate all three campuses where practicable.
-The electricity data shows that over the past three years ANSTO's total electricity consumption has plateaued.
-This achievement has been supported by an electricity savings program introduced in FY17.
+The performance indicators in Table 5 incorporate all three campuses where practicable.
+The electricity data shows that over the past four years ANSTO's total electricity consumption has slightly increased.
+Whilst ANSTO continues to look for electricity savings as per the program introduced in FY17, expanded infrastructure and hotter than normal summers are expected to impact electrical consumption.
+Examples of where ANSTO invests in renewable energy include pathway and streetlights using standalone integrated solar PV/battery storage systems and solar hot water and electricity.